 Total disability benefits cannot be extended beyond 500 weeks.
 However, if you have suffered substantial brain injury or spinal cord damage resulting in paralysis, you may be eligible for lifetime benefits.

-Typically, your employer or its workers’ compensation insurer will choose the doctor who makes the impairment rating decision.
-However, you have the right to seek an independent medical examination.
+Your employer or its workers’ compensation insurer will choose the doctor who makes the impairment rating decision.
+Typically, this is the physician who has been treating you for your work-related injury.
+However, in some injury cases, the workers’ compensation insurer will seek an independent medical examination for an additional or alternative rating.
+You may also want to obtain your own independent medical examination.

 If your employer challenges your disability benefits claim or if you disagree with the impairment rating assigned to you, Jebaily Law Firm will protect your rights and fight for the benefits you deserve.